 Ingmar Bergman’s first feature.
-Landgré plays Nelly, an 18-year-old girl raised by piano-teacher Lind in a small village.
-Nelly—who yearns for something more—sees an escape when her estranged mother arrives to claim her.
+Inga Landgré plays Nelly, an 18-year-old girl raised by a piano-teacher in a small village.
+Nelly yearns for something more and sees an escape when her estranged mother arrives to claim her.
 But happiness eludes Nelly in the big city, where a complex triangle forms between her, her mother, and her mother’s gigolo boyfriend.

-A modest but engrossing debut from Bergman, whose formal technique takes a back-seat to his casts’ performances.
-I appreciated the film’s organic plotting.
-The lack of Hays-Code morality stands in stark contrast to contemporary Hollywood offerings, which feel artificial in comparison.
+Bergman’s debut proves modest but engrossing.
+His formal technique takes a back-seat to his casts’ engaging performances.
+I appreciated the refreshing lack of Hays-Code morality in the organic plotting.
+Contemporary Hollywood offerings feel artificial—almost childish—in comparison.

 But I confess, the day-for-night shots struck me as lazy until I realized Sweden has 18-hour summer days.